0xPolygon/polygon-docs/docs/pos/how-to/delegate.md

   <p>Your browser does not support the video element.</p>
 </video>

 ### What is the unbonding period?

-The unbonding period on Polygon is 80 checkpoints.
-Every checkpoint takes approximately 30 minutes.
+The unbonding period on Polygon PoS is 80 checkpoints.
+Every checkpoint takes approximately *30 minutes*.
 However, some checkpoints could be delayed due to congestion on Ethereum.
 This period applies to the originally delegated amount and re-delegated amounts.
 It does not apply to any rewards that were not re-delegated.

 ### How to restake rewards?

 Go to **My Account** to check **Your Delegations**.
 Clicking on **Restake Reward** will ask you for confirmation from your wallet account.
-Once you confirm the transaction, only then the restake transaction would be complete.
+Once you confirm the transaction in your wallet, the restake transaction is completed.

 #### Step 1